WickyPlays/Arduino_Exercises_YT/README.md

 * All projects are for educational purposes.
 Always double-check wiring and power requirements before building.
 * Electrics are NOT a joke!
 Mishandling it without proper instructions will end up in great consequences (burnt components, short-circuit, incorrectly handling power requirements, etc.).
 * Always make sure to know what you are exactly doing.
 If not, stop right where you are and re-think again.
+* Always have your datasheet ready if you have any components available.
+The datasheet will be useful if you need any support and/or understand what you should or should not do with it.